Smartphones are so widely used nowadays – 3.8B are in circulation in September 2021 - that we hardly believe they did not exist a few years ago.

 The biometric sensor is activated by the POS wireless magnetic field when the card is within range (typically, the optimum distance is between 0 to 4cm).

 Biometrics are expected to provide greater convenience for the user by not requiring them to enter a password.
 It is important not to add a new layer of difficulty, such as requiring a tricky finger position on the card body to measure the biometric.

 This action should be intuitive and natural for both contact and contactless modes.

-We believe users will find it easy to start using these cards, whether they are right or left-handed.
+We believe users will find it easy to start using these cards, whether right or left-handed.

 Green light: GO!